Background >

 Capturing Trends

-Certain models are specifically crafted to process timeseries data, such as ARIMA and ETS.
-Conversely, some models struggle with trends, like the decision Tree.
+Certain models are specifically crafted to process time series data, such as ARIMA and ETS.
+Conversely, some models struggle with trends, e.g., Decision Tree, Linear Tree, GBM, and also various neural network models.

 Forecasting Percentage Changes